Angular momentum transfer in cosmological simulations of Milky Way-mass discs: Methodology

 The second method involves directly calculating the torque during the simulation run and summing the resulting changes to gas velocity to determine the change in specific angular momentum between snapshots.
 At each timestep in the simulation where an element is updated, the change in specific angular momentum for a given force is calculated as follows:

-wherein $(\boldsymbol{r}_{i,t} - \boldsymbol{r}_{C,t})$ is the position vector of the element relative to the galactic center at time $t$ and $\boldsymbol{v}_{i,t}$ is the velocity kick the given force is imparting on the element at that timestep.
-Given that calculating a galactic center on the fly is computationally expensive for the number of updates being done, we determine the center value at a given simulation timestep by interpolating the previously calculated centers at each snapshot output (see last paragraph of Section~\ref{sec:methodology-galaxySample}).
+wherein $(\boldsymbol{r}_{i,t} - \boldsymbol{r}_{C,t})$ is the position vector of the element relative to the galactic centre at time $t$ and $\boldsymbol{v}_{i,t}$ is the velocity kick the given force is imparting on the element at that timestep.
+Given that calculating a galactic centre on the fly is computationally expensive for the number of updates being done, during the reruns we determine the centre value at a given simulation timestep by linearly interpolating the previously calculated centres from the initial run at each snapshot output (see last paragraph of Section~\ref{sec:methodology-galaxySample}).
 After writing out a snapshot, this $\Delta \boldsymbol{j}_{i}$ is reset to 0 for each gas mass element.
 The average torques are then calculated by dividing by the time-step between snapshots.

 This technique has two primary advantages.
 Firstly, it allows us to fully recreate how the angular momentum is changing between snapshots, instead of relying on acceleration vectors at a single time point, which may be fluctuating.
 Secondly, this allows for a more direct comparison between all sources.
 Torques from stellar feedback can only be calculated in this way, as they do not have a corresponding acceleration variable.
 A direct comparison between the total change in specific angular momentum from the sum of these torques and the change as measured by the difference between two snapshots is shown in Fig.~\ref{fig:djdtScatter} and follows a tight linear relationship.